On Lady Edith's Secret service

 'In England the great 16th century landowners cut or planted long rides that stretched from their manors to distant towers and castles often far beyond their own possessions, thus symbolising control over the surrounding countryside.
 Essentially their function was mystical, to set up a two way flow of spirit between the ruler and the people, with the manor as the control centre and focal point.' -John Michel

 The ancient bridleway called 'Lady Edith's Ride' named by Lord Londesborough runs past his manor at Throxenby Hall.
-It connects with other ancient tracks up and around Seamer and Iron Moor and along with the other two tracks called Lady Grace's Ride and Lady Mildred's Ride they criss cross the deep and ancient holloways around Greengate in Raiacliffe Woods and around Irton moor that are unfathomably old and whose function is still debated.
-Though the name 'Lady Edith's Ride' is relatively new, the bridleway itself maybe significantly older and connects the earthworks on the moor with the ancient 'earthwork' of the town moat.
-This and its easterly alignment to the spring and autumn equinox endows this overlooked feature with more significance.
+It connects with other ancient tracks up and around Seamer and Iron Moor and along with the other two tracks called Lady Grace's Ride and Lady Mildred's Ride they criss cross the deep and ancient holloways around Greengate in Raincliffe Woods and around Irton moor that are unfathomably old and whose function is still debated.
+Though the name 'Lady Edith's Ride' is relatively new, the track of the bridleway maybe significantly older.
+It connects the ancient earthworks on the moor with the ancient 'earthwork' of and ancient bank and the town moat, a dry defensive structure.
+With the track's easterly alignment to the spring and autumn equinox, this endows this overlooked feature with more significance.

 Peasholm glen was Scarborough's ancient northern boundary and the bridleway drops down into the glen and up onto 'The Cemetery Road' now called Dean Road.
 'Dean' is a corruption of the Old English word 'denu' which means 'narrow wooded valley with a river' that might have referred to Peasholm Glen.
 This part of the original bridleway is orientated towards the sunrise over the Castle headland on the spring and autumn Equinox and has a splendid vista and could have been the original viewing site for the 1539 map, one of the earliest drawings of Scarborough.
 The bridleway's alignment to the equinox may suggest an estimate to the tracks age and the intentions of those people who originally laid it down.